hwoy/prime/README.md

 # prime
-- prime is a program that can generate prime numbers.
+- prime is a program that can brutely force generate prime numbers.
 - Written in C90

 ### Example